Tenafly High School: Athletics

+In the annual "Turkey Bowl" game, played on Thanksgiving Day in 2024, Dumont High School beat Tenafly by a score of 35–6 to win its tenth consecutive game in the series.
+The game between the two teams, played 94 times, is the oldest and most-played high school football rivalry in Bergen County, and one of only two remaining Thanksgiving Day games in the county, with Tenafly leading the all-time series against Dumont 56–35–3.

 The boys' cross country team won the Group III state championship three consecutive years, from 1955 to 1957.

 The boys track team won the indoor relay Group III state championship in 1966, won the Group I-II title in 1967, 1968 and 1977, and won the Group II title in 1975.
 The program's five state group titles are tied for eighth-most in the state.

-The boys track team won the Group III spring track state championship in 1957 and the Group II title in 1967.
+The boys track team won the Group III spring / outdoor track state championship in 1957 and the Group II title in 1967.

 The 1975 boys' soccer team finished the season with a record of 18-1-2 after a scoreless tie in the playoff finals with Ewing High School made them the Group III co-champion.
 In 2014, the boys' soccer team won their first state sectional title in 11 years with a 4–1 win against Wayne Hills High School in the North I, Group III state sectional final.